 Let’s examine to determine the strongest dog sense

-Dog’s also have an organ that develops in their nose called the Vomeronasal Organ (VON) that detects pheromones or chemical signals from animals and people.
+Dogs also have an organ that develops in their nose called the Vomeronasal Organ (VON).
+It detects pheromones or chemical signals from animals and people.
 This is how a dog can determine who is who or even if they know the animal or human.

 Hearing would be considered the second best to sense of smell when it comes to the five senses of dogs.
 Dogs can hear at an ultrasound range, that is 2 octaves higher than humans.
 They can hear the highest of pitch and they can also hear some of the lower pitches that are also out of our hearing range.

 Dog’s are able to pinpoint just about where any noise is coming from with distinct accuracy, while we could hear something from a mile away and it could still seem like it is coming from any direction a dog could easily determine with accuracy the direction to go and locate where it came from.

 One reason we have specific breeds for hunting and finding specific things are the two major senses combined.
 With a keen sense of smell and top notch hearing, dogs have been extremely helpful in many cases and have also become part of the working class.
 Dog’s are great at localizing sound.
 If caught in a large crowd, your dog can pick up the sound of your voice and follow it to where you are.

 Although dog’s have excellent hearing, they also get old and lose the ability to hear over time.
 Like us, dog’s grow old and in some cases can end up completely deaf.

 Unlike the other senses, a dog’s taste is very mediocre compared to ours.
 We have 9,000 taste buds allowing us to question whether or not we like something, while dog’s only develop 2,000 and will try just about anything that you place in front of them.
 Dog’s go with their sense of smell over anything and the stronger something smells the more they try to eat it.